KhaledEemam/customers-segmentation/README.md

 # Identify-customer-segments
 This project about identify customer segments, I used K-means unsupervised learning algorithm and Principal Component Analysis(PCA) to dimensionality reduction

-In this project we have two dataset the first one is general dataset for people of Germany and the second for customers of a mail-order sales company.
+# Steps of the project as follows:

-Steps of the project as follows:
+1- Load The data

-    Load The data
+2- Preprocessing (Data Cleaning & engineering)

-    Preprocessing (Data Cleaning & engineering)
+3- Feature Transformation (feature scaling and perform the PCA)

-    Feature Transformation (feature scaling and perform the PCA) Interpret Principal Components
+4- Interpret Principal Components

-    Clustering
+5- Clustering

-    Conclusion
+6- Conclusion